Ecuador says mining reform will pave way for contracts

 "We're negotiating with Kinross intensively.
 Our timeline calls for negotiations to end in August, and a contract would be signed in September or October," Pastor said.

-The Toronto-listed company signed a tentative agreement with Ecuador in December but later said it wanted to renegotiate the deal in a bid to obtain a more favourable package of taxes and royalties.
+The Toronto-listed company signed a tentative agreement with Ecuador in December but later said it wanted to renegotiate the deal in a bid to obtain a more favorable package of taxes and royalties.

 The government has said the agreements with Ecuacorriente and Kinross would be a model for future deals, which should allow Ecuador to develop a large mining industry.